pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     :param bytes salt: A salt. `NIST SP 800-132`_ recommends 128-bits or longer.
     :param int iterations: The number of iterations to perform of the hash function.
+This can be used to control the length of time the operation takes.
+Higher numbers help mitigate brute force attacks against derived keys.
 See OWASP's `Password Storage Cheat Sheet`_ for more detailed recommendations if you intend to use this for password storage.
     :param backend: A
         :class:`~cryptography.hazmat.backends.interfaces.CipherBackend`